corda/corda/docs/source/tutorial-cordapp.rst

   .. image:: resources/intellij-welcome.png
      :width: 400

-* Click open, navigate to the folder where you cloned the ``cordapp-tutorial``, and click OK
+* Click open, navigate to the folder where you cloned the ``cordapp-example``, and click OK

 * IntelliJ will show several pop-up windows, one of which requires our attention: